jsrivaya/CarND-Behavioral-Cloning-P3/writeup.md

 I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was 7 as evidenced by the fact that both training loss and validation loss decrease accordingly and in a similar way.
+The ideal number of epochs was 10 as evidenced by the fact that both training loss and validation loss decrease accordingly and in a stady way.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.

+![alt text][image2]